edison23/raw-viewer/README.md

 ## Configuration

-There is one configuration file names `config.json` where you can set multiple settings.
+There is one configuration file named `config.json` where you can set multiple settings.
 When editing this file be careful to always provide valid JSON file (ie. e.g. no comments), otherwise the interface will fail silently and won't work.

 ### Server

 Under the key ``server`` you can set the URL of the API where the requests for data must be sent.
-Currently the URL is split to two parts as there are two variables delimited by non-variable string.
+Currently the URL is split to two parts as there are two variables (a resource and a searched term) delimited by a non-variable string (*second part*).

 	"server":
 		[